pantheon-systems/documentation/source/content/guides/disaster-recovery/04-incident-remediation.md

 ## Edge Failover

 Recovery of a site may take minutes, but time to recovery can be uncertain.
-Additional features have been implemented at the Global CDN level to provide a more immediate solution.
+Additional features can be implemented at the CDN layer to provide a more immediate solution.
 These features minimize downtime while the specific issues are remediated.

 ### Experience Protection